The Expanly Playbook

 Every meeting at Expanly must have:

-Documented Outcomes in the same Google Doc, with action items assigned in the relevant tool (e.g., Trello for product, Pipedrive for sales).
+3. Documented Outcomes in the same Google Doc, with action items assigned in the relevant tool (e.g., Linear for product, Hubspot for sales).

 D. Our Communication Cadence: The Rhythm of Our Work